 Students have maximum flexibility in course choice, the ability to start working toward a desired major from the first semester on and the opportunity to build a general foundation according to their own special interests.
 Assisted by an advisor, students choose an appropriate group of courses (usually four each semester) from the entire range of offerings open to freshmen.
 Some of these courses lay a basis for a choice of major.
 Others fulfill basic requirements for graduation and provide the first college-level steps toward a liberal education.
+New students receive a Freshman Academic Handbook which assists them with their planning.

 Early Connection Opportunity